carevicm/arbutuscollege-react-coding/react_intro/README.md

 Add a border and some padding around the div
 Render the Notifications element:

-Modify task_1/dashboard/src/index.js to render the new element (Notifications) in a div named root-notifications Check that you can see the two elements on the browser, and using the React browser extension
+Modify task_1/dashboard/src/App.jsx to render the new element (Notifications) in a div named root-notifications Check that you can see the Notifications element is nested inside the app component on the browser, using the React browser extension
 Requirements:

 When running, there should not be any lint error in the console
 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: react_intro
-File: task_1/dashboard/src/, task_1/dashboard/src/utils.js, task_1/dashboard/src/App.js, task_1/dashboard/src/Notifications.css, task_1/dashboard/src/Notifications.js, task_1/dashboard/src/index.js
+File: task_1/dashboard/src/utils.js, task_1/dashboard/src/App.jsx, task_1/dashboard/src/Notifications.css, task_1/dashboard/src/Notifications.jsx
-Please review your task manually with the following checklist in task_1/dashboard/src/utils.js, has getFullYear function that returns the current year
+Please review your task manually with the following checklist in task_1/dashboard/src/Notifications.js, the Notifications element exports a function that returns a div with the class Notifications and a paragraph with the text Here is the list of notifications

-0/10 pts
+5/10 pts
-2. Modify the App
+3. Modify the App
 mandatory
-using your code from the previous task, in task_2/dashboard/src/App.js under the paragraph that says Login to access the full dashboard:
+using your code from the previous task, in task_2/dashboard/src/App.jsx under the paragraph that says Login to access the full dashboard:

 add a label and input for email add a label and input for password